bruno-sardine/Jura-Recipes/README.md

 - Coffee Strength (aroma profile).
 There are 5 bean icons, each with half steps, allowing for 10 levels of aroma profile (which just alters how much coffee is ground).
 Referring to the image, if I say "Coffee Strength: .5", I mean there is a single half-icon of beans filled in.
 Similarly, "Coffee Strength 3" would mean 3 full-bean icons are filled in.
 Coffee Strength 5 would be the max setting.
 I only bring this up because J.O.E uses a different strength setting, and I think some of the other Jura machines do too.
 <img src="https://i.imgur.com/H9DmIWh.png" width="200"/>

-- I'm opting to use 1oz volumes for espresso and 2oz for doppio.
-I believe those are correct/traditional volumes, but coming from a Nespresso, I was used to shots that are 1.5 oz; and the Jura default is also 1.5 oz.
+- I **was** opting to use 1oz volumes for espresso and 2oz for doppio.
+I believe those are correct/traditional volumes.
+However, 1 oz espresso was just too bitter from the Jura.
+My advice is to stick with the Jura default of 1.5 oz (especially if you're coming from a Nespresso which is the same).
 - Milk times are with whole milk with the exception of the Cafe Latte which I use oat milk

 ###### My Display